ReidGlaze/ReidGlaze.github.io/_posts/2023-07-28-NBA-Playoffs-Analysis.md

-The 2023 NBA playoffs provided an exciting display of talent, and Tableau's powerful data visualization capabilities enable us to delve into the numbers behind the star performances.
-In this tableau story, we'll take a closer look at player data to uncover interesting insights and standout performances from the tournament.
+The 2023 NBA playoffs delivered an exhilarating showcase of talent, leaving basketball enthusiasts captivated by the star performances on the court.
+To delve deeper into the numbers behind these extraordinary feats, data visualization technology from Tableau was harnessed, enabling an insightful exploration of player data and uncovering intriguing insights from the tournament.
+In this article, we will take you on a journey through a Tableau story, highlighting key observations and standout moments that shed light on the exceptional abilities of NBA players during the playoffs.

 ## Data Sets Used
 Two datasets were used: